-The VLAREMA-legislation for use of treated biowaste as a secondary raw material (fertiliser or soil improver) sets up limit values for the most important environmental parameters, both organic (PAH, PCB, volatile compounds, ...) and inorganic (e.g. heavy metals).
-The Vlaco QAS is based on limit values that are even stricter than these values, and carries along parameters indicating the agronomic importance of the end products (nutrients, soil organic matter) as well as the physical and biological quality aspects (impurities, viable seeds, stability).
+The VLAREMA-legislation for use of treated biowaste as a secondary raw material (fertiliser or soil improver) sets up limit values for the most important environmental parameters, both organic (PAH, PCB, other organic compounds, ...) and inorganic (e.g. heavy metals).
+The Vlaco QAS is based on limit values that are even stricter than these VLAREMA-limit values, and carries along parameters indicating the agronomic importance of the end products (nutrients, soil organic matter) as well as the physical and biological quality aspects (physical impurities, viable weed seeds, stability).
 In table 1, the quality standards for green compost are shown, in table 2 the standards for vfg compost.
 In table 3 the standards for digestate products.
 Nutrient composition is tested and to be declared to the user, not regulated.